waifuZeroTwo/Shroomiess/README.md

 - **Modmail** – DM-based support tickets with claim/unclaim/close workflow and transcript retrieval.
 - **Anti‑Raid** – Join/message spike detection, link whitelist, verification challenges, shadow mutes, quarantines, and optional lockdowns.
 - **Logging** – Moderation actions, reputation transactions, modmail events, and anti‑raid summaries can all be sent to a chosen channel.
+- **Custom Commands** – Administrators can create prefix or slash commands with dynamic responses and optional role restrictions.

 ## Installation